Paris Fontaine Saint-Michel Water Fountain

 There are also four statues, one that represents Prudence, one that represents Temperance, another that represents Power and the other that represents Justice, and each one of these was also produced by an individual sculptor.

-Access to Fontaine Saint-Michel in Paris
+Access to the Paris Fontaine Saint-Michel Water Fountain

 This fountain is located on the Place Saint-Michel in the 5th Arrondissement close to the River Seine on the left bank where you get a view over the Ile de la Cite island and the Sainte Chapelle, however, it is also close to the Sorbonne and the Musee de Cluny in the opposite direction.